On This Page:

 Prepare Custom Page for Redirection

-Step 1: Create a HTML file your message in plain text or embedded in a HTML element such as paragraph.
+Create a file with your message in plain text or embedded in a HTML element such as paragraph.
 This example shows a sample message in a paragraph element stored in the

 <p> Hello !!!
 Please wait </p>